 “The movies are onto the search but they screw it up.
 The search always ends in despair.
 They like to show a fellow coming to himself in a strange place — but what does he do?
 He takes up with the local librarian, sets about proving to the local children what a nice fellow he is, and settles down with a vengeance.
 In two weeks time he is sunk in everydayness that he might just as well be dead.”

 Walker Percy warns one not to fall into a pattern of known motion.
-The daily, weekly and monthly routine that makes one feel like just a piece of metal on a conveyor belt, being moved from one spot to another.
-Instead, he urges you to be observant, to see the changing world around you which so far you have been drifting through.
-To observe is to search.
+The daily, weekly and monthly routine that makes you feel like just a piece of metal on a conveyor belt, being moved from one spot to another.
+Instead, he urges you to be observant, to see the changing world around you through which you have been unconsciously drifting.
+So, to observe is to search.

 “People have a different way of sticking themselves into the world.
 It is a small thing to him but not to me.
 It is nothing to him to close his eyes in New Orleans and wake up in San Francisco and think the same thoughts on Telegraph Hill that he thought on Carondelet street.
 Me, it is my fortune and misfortune to know how the spirit-presence of a strange place can enrich a man or rob a man but never leave him alone, how, if a man travels lightly to a hundred strange cities and cares nothing for the risk he takes, he may find himself no one and nowhere.”

-Without the active struggle to see your own surroundings as something worth seeing and exploring, you might find yourself blind and unaware regardless if you are standing in front of an old library or the Colosseum for if you do not know how to see properly, moments will simply drift in and out of you and leave behind just the faintest recollections of themselves.
+Without the active struggle to see your own surroundings as something worth seeing and exploring, you might find yourself blind and unaware regardless if you are standing in front of an old library or the Colosseum.
+If you don’t know how to see properly, moments will simply drift in and out of you and leave behind just the faintest recollections of themselves.
 Life, in turn, will be just a dull light instead of the blinding brilliance that it is capable of being.

 “For he is no more aware of the mystery that surrounds him than a fish is aware of the water it swims in.”

 The search is there for one to enrich their own life.
-It is a selfish ambition, to make your own life one of awe and beauty.
+It’s a selfish ambition, to make your own life one of awe and beauty.

 “No, I do it for my own selfish reasons.
 If I did not talk to the theatre owner or the ticket seller, I should be lost, cut loose metaphysically speaking.
 I should be seeing one copy of a film which might be shown anywhere and at any time.
 There is a danger of slipping clean out of space and time.
 It is possible to become a ghost and not know whether one is in downtown Lowes in Denver or suburb Bijou in Jacksonville.
 So it was with me.